Gugulethu-Nyoni/formique/README.md

 ## Why Choose Formique?

-   - Vanilla JS: No dependencies; works seamlessly with vanilla JS or any JS framework.
+   - Vanilla JS: No dependencies; works seamlessly with vanilla JS and Semantq JS framework.(More frameworks to be added)
    - Lightweight: Minimal footprint optimized for performance.
    - Customizable: Adapt the library to fit your project's unique needs.
-   - Declarative: Define forms with a straightforward schema for better readability and maintainability.
+   - Declarative: Write your forms in JavaScript and define forms with a concise schema for better readability and maintainability.

 ## Form Input Types Covered